Ekolle-Eya/Sentiment-Analysis-For-AI-Using-Python/README.md

 # Sentiment-Analysis-For-AI-Using-Python

 ## Project Preview
 Using Hugging Face NPL(Natural Language Processing) Model for sentiment analysis.
-This involve classification of text or sentenses using the transformer libary in python
+This involve classification of text or sentenses using the transformers libary in python

 ## How to run the program
 Download the python code and run it locally or on google colab.